OfflineIMAP/offlineimap-wiki/Unicode-positive-feedback-sample.md

 Remove unused options. ,-)

 Create a new issue for each positive feedback.
-Notice that the report is usefull only if you have non-ASCII characters somewhere (remove the lines not having Unicode characters in the **Tests on Unicode** section).
+Notice that the report is usefull only if you have non-ASCII characters somewhere for the tested option.
+Select the lines according to your tests.
+Remove each not having Unicode characters in the **Tests on Unicode** section).

+Please, keep the syntax for better Github formatting.

 ***

 	### Positive feedback

-	Tests passed with the following options.
-	Test frequency (or approximate number of syncs):
+	* **Test frequency**: (or approximate number of syncs)
+	* **OfflineIMAP version**
+	* Output of **`offlineimap --info`** (can be sent by mail to me directly with github issue reference/number for confidentiality).

 	### Tests on Unicode